the-t-in-rtf/fluid-pouchdb/docs/pouchdb.md

 Remove an existing attachment.

 Check the [PouchDB `removeAttachment` docs](https://pouchdb.com/api.html#delete_attachment) for more details.
+This method is not tested and is used at your own risk.

 #`{that}.viewCleanup()`

 Clean up any stale map/reduce indexes.
+This method is not tested and is used at your own risk.

 Check the [PouchDB X docs](https://pouchdb.com/api.html#view_cleanup) for more details.